oscar-lima/mobipick_labs_docker/README.md

 To run custom ROS commands just prefix them with `./cmd.bash`.
 This starts a new docker container with your command connected to the ROScore of the mobipick-container instance.

-## Shared workspace

-- `docker-compose.yml` provides a persistent `workspace` service (`command: sleep infinity`) that keeps the catkin workspace alive between commands.
-- The workspace, `mobipick`, and `mobipick_cmd` containers mount the same named volume at `/root/catkin_ws`, so GUI-launched builds, `mobipick.bash`, and `cmd.bash` all share the same source tree.
-- The GUI and helper scripts now call `docker compose exec workspace ...` so every action runs inside that long-lived container; you can do the same from a terminal for ad-hoc commands.
-- Stop the session with `docker compose stop workspace` (or run `./clean.bash`) when you are finished to free resources.

 ## Example Run

 ### Option 1: run each command separately